 Light and Temperature

-Prayer Pepper requires bright light and warm temperatures.
+The Prayer Pepper succulent requires bright light and warm temperatures.

 It can grow outdoors in tropical climates and USDA hardiness zone 12 or higher.